 Prior to the end of the second week of classes, you must submit to the department chairperson a syllabus for each course being taught.
-Faculty should distribute a syllabus to students at the first class meeting.
+Please see Faculty Handbook section 2.8.2.1.1.C.6.
+Faculty should distribute a syllabus to students at the first-class meeting.
 Every syllabus should follow the current Faculty Senate-approved syllabus template, which includes instructor name, contact information, and office hours; course name and number; student learning outcomes, a listing of course meeting dates and planned activity/assignments for each date; course grading plan with tests and other assignments listed and value toward the final grade of each element; and a current ADA statement (listed below).
 The syllabus template as well as other syllabus resources are available on the Provost's Office website.
 Consult with department chairperson to verify that student learning outcomes are consistent with program expectations.

 General education courses must also include the appropriate Gen Ed Student Learning Outcomes in the syllabus.
-Guaranteed Transfer (GT Pathways) courses which transfer statewide for general education must include the GT content and core competency information (also available via the Provost's Office Syllabus Resources).
+Guaranteed Transfer (GT Pathways) courses which transfer statewide for general education must include the GT content and core competency information http://highered.colorado.gov/Academics/Transfers/gtPathways/Curriculum/Courses.aspx

+(also available via the Provost's Office Syllabus Resources).
 See the department chairperson for assistance.